Simple convective accretion flows (SCAFs): Explaining the $\approx-1$ density scaling of hot accretion flows around compact accretors: Summary

 The simple scalings of SCAFs, together with their robustness, produce a wide range of potential applications.
 When modeling systems with a small accretor globally, the $\dot M$ -- $r_{\rm acc}$ scaling provides a simple model of accretion (and feedback) when directly resolving $r_{\rm acc}$ is unrealistic.
 On the other hand, when studying the dynamics near the accretor (e.g., modeling horizon-scale observations of SMBHs), the SCAF solution serves as an alternative initial condition and/or outer boundary condition that might be more realistic in some scenarios.

 ~

 We thank James Stone for valuable comments on an early draft and helpful suggestions regarding the comparison with CDAF.
-We also appreciate helpful discussions with Christopher White, Minghao Guo, Mordecai-Mark Mac Low, Phillip Armitage, Yan-Fei Jiang, Yixian Chen, and many others.
+We also appreciate helpful discussions with Christopher White, Minghao Guo, Mordecai-Mark Mac Low, Phillip Armitage, Yan-Fei Jiang, Yixian Chen, and many others, as well as insightful comments from the anonymous referees.
 Simulations in this work are performed with computational resources at the Flatiron Institute. \software{ \texttt{athena++} \citep{Stone2020} }